surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Windows

-The preset library and wavetables are at `C:ProgramData\Surge XT`.
+The patch library and wavetables are at `C:ProgramData\Surge XT`.
-The user presets are at `C:\Users\your username\My Documents\Surge XT`
+The user patches are at `C:\Users\your username\My Documents\Surge XT`

 ### macOS

-The preset library and wavetables are at `/Library/Application Support/Surge XT`.
+The patch library and wavetables are at `/Library/Application Support/Surge XT`.
-The user presets are at `~/Documents/Surge XT`.
+The user patches are at `~/Documents/Surge XT`.

 ### Linux

-The plugin itself, preset library and wavetables are at `/usr/share/surge-xt` with a standard install.
+The plugin itself, patch library and wavetables are at `/usr/share/surge-xt` with a standard install.
-The user presets are at `~/Documents/Surge XT`, this directory will be created once you store a patch or preset or change the user default settings for the first time.
+The user patches are at `~/Documents/Surge XT`.
+This directory will be created once you store a patch or change the user default settings for the first time.

 Note: These locations can be changed in Surge's menu (see [Data Folders](#data-folders)).